What Forest of Secrets’ Hwang Shi-mok and his damaged brain tell us about the inevitability of corruption

 But does this require a severe brain injury?
 Thankfully our writer is here to tell us it doesn’t.
 As well as Hwang Shi-mok we also have Han Yeo-jin, a dedicated police officer who has warmth and emotional intelligence and is a perfect foil to Shi-mok’s (outwardly) robot persona.
 But as someone who just wants to be a good police officer, Yeo-jin shows that we too can be incorruptible.
 It just might take a bit more hard work.

-Forest of Secrets is available to steam on Netflix
+Forest of Secrets is available to stream on Netflix